Glenn Robinson

 Glenn Alan Robinson Jr. (born January 10, 1973) is an American former professional basketball player.
 Nicknamed "Big Dog" and "the Chosen One", he played in the National Basketball Association (NBA) from 1994 to 2005 for the Milwaukee Bucks, Atlanta Hawks, Philadelphia 76ers, and San Antonio Spurs.
 Robinson attended Purdue University and was the first overall pick in the 1994 NBA draft.
 He is the father of Glenn Robinson III, who played college basketball at the University of Michigan and has also played in the NBA.
+His daughter is Jaimie Robinson.

 Early life

 Robinson was born to Christine Bridgeman in Gary, Indiana.
 With his mother being an unmarried teenager, Robinson rarely saw his father.
 Not receiving the best grades at school, his mother once pulled him off the basketball team, and he took a job at an air-conditioning and refrigeration shop.

 High school career

 Robinson attended Theodore Roosevelt High School in Gary, where he started playing organized basketball during the 9th grade.
 He was a member of three IHSAA Sectional title teams, two Regional title teams and a State Championship team.
 During his senior season (1990–91), he led the Panthers to an Indiana state basketball championship, winning the final game against Brebeuf Jesuit and their star Alan Henderson; this highly anticipated showdown was captured in The Road to Indianapolis. and Indiana High School Basketball 20 Most Dominant Players.
 Robinson won the 1991 Indiana Mr. Basketball award, the oldest such award in the nation (inaugurated in 1939).
 He was selected as a McDonald's All-American and along with Chris Webber was one of the MVPs of the Dapper Dan Roundball classic.